 You’ve just had a great conversation with a potential client.
 There was a connection, and you both feel this could be a match.
 So what’s next?

 Having the right coaching package ready can be the only difference between “I’ll think about it” and “Where do I sign?”
 It gives the coaching relationship a clear structure and establishes you as an expert.
-Ultimately, it turns you from a nice person to chat with into a professional coach your coachee can trust to deliver the transformation they need.

 If you’re working as a coach, that means you’re a service provider.
 You’re not just working with clients but also managing a business, usually as a solopreneur.
-Now, if you want to spend less time getting clients and more time working with those clients, you need to make what you offer crystal clear.

 Think about it this way: has anyone ever told you they’re an expert at everything and made you reach for your credit card?
 Probably not.

-Except that it isn’t.
-It’s a well-designed package.
+Except it isn’t—it’s a well-designed package.

 Your life coaching package should create the necessary restrictions to make the buying decision easier and show your clients what makes you unique.
 It should also set expectations for what it’s like to be working with you.

 If you charge by the hour, your clients might try a session or two to “see how it goes,” but they won’t commit to their transformation.
 Unless you lay out in front of them where their coaching journey begins and ends.
-And that’s exactly what a structured life coaching package can do.

 Understanding Your Target Audience

 Creating services will be like shooting in the dark without understanding who you’re selling to.
-Take the time to define your target audience, what makes them tick, and the hurdles they face.
+Take the time to define your audience, what makes them tick, and the hurdles they face.

 It’s the difference between offering generic advice and delivering a personalized roadmap to success.